MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 }
 ```

-The following example demonstrates the new behavior:
+The following example demonstrates how to keep the old behavior and thus avoid the warnings and run-time behavior change:

 ```cpp
 void f(int r) {